YaswanthRavuri/crudapp/Readme.txt

 2. Delete a student.
 3. Update student Details.
 4. Read List of Students
-Note : All above operations are implemented using both REST and GraphQL (Switching between two technologies can be done through a Toggle button)
+Note : All above operations are implemented using both REST and GraphQL (Switching between two can be done through a Toggle button)